viirya/ros-driver-techman-robot/README.md

 ## Installation

-First set up a catkin workspace (see [this tutorials](http://wiki.ros.org/catkin/Tutorials)).
+Make a catkin workspace like:

-Then clone the repository into the src/ folder.
-It should look like  /path/to/your/catkin_workspace/src/techman_robot.
-Make sure to source the correct setup file according to your workspace hierarchy, then use ```catkin_make``` to compile.
-Note that this package depends on hardware_interface, and controller_manager.
+    cd && mkdir -p catkin_ws/src

+Copy all packages into `catkin_ws/src`, then run `catkin_make` to build the packages.
+Make sure you have installed all necessary dependencies.
+You can also use the Docker files to quickly set up development environment.

 ## Usage with Moveit